thatguy-za/rpi-stats-influxdbv2/README.md

 6. Run ``` crontab -e ``` and add this scripr to run every minute by adding ` * * * * * /home/pi/rpi-stats-influx.py ` to the end of the file
 7. Upload the dashboard_template.json file to influxdb so you have a basic dashboard to view metrics

+For more info, please check out my [article about this](https://tristam.ie/2023/28/).

 # Preview
 ![alt text](https://i.imgur.com/V0Qfcrn.jpeg)